demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ### Initializing GetStream.io JS Library

 To initialize the `GetStream.io` javascript client, we need *GetStream.io's* API key and App ID.
-We are already having it on the server side, So, we just need to pass it.
+We are already have it on the server side, So, we just need to pass it.

 There are two ways we can do it,

 1. Exposing an API to retrieve this details.
 2. Populate the values in a javascript object while rending the wall page using *Dotliquid*.

-We are going to use the later option as it is simpler.
+We are going to use the second option as it is simpler.
 To enable it we first need to pass the `getStreamClient` from the `webpart` function to the `renderWall` function.

 ```diff
 // FsTweet.Web/Wall.fs